Amazon Hub

 Amazon Hub Retail Customer Archetypes

-A solid process for human-centered design is essential to operationalize the practice and empower the people with the talent to deliver.
-With Amazon Hub, we build an Agile for Design process.
-To support agile for design and product development lifecycles, embedded designers run a dedicated UX sprint and backlog in parallel to engineering sprints.
-This creates alignment on prioritization for the work and establishes a cadence for the broader team or partners and collaborators to contribute with questions, suggestions, and feedback before the design is finalized and prepped for handoff.
+A solid process for human-centered design is essential to operationalize the practice and empower talented people to deliver.
+With Amazon Hub, we built an Agile for Design process.
+To support agile design and product development lifecycles, embedded designers run a dedicated UX sprint and backlog in parallel to engineering sprints.
+This creates alignment on work prioritization and establishes a cadence for the broader team and partners to contribute with questions, suggestions, and feedback before the design is finalized and prepared for handoff.

-Within this process is reserved two weeks or one sprint every quarter to envision the future.
+Within this process, we reserve two weeks or one sprint every quarter to envision the future.
 We call these Horizon Sprints.
-Horizon sprints are about working backward to propose options and experiments to continuously feed the next planning cycle for concepts that may be a higher risk or require cross-business coordination or technical exploration.
-The horizon mechanism unlocks the unique power of design: to explore options relatively quickly and frugally to evaluate future plans' value, risk, and effort.
-Horizon Sprints provide customer learning and inform and accelerates innovation while reducing churn.
+Horizon sprints focus on working backward to propose options and experiments that continuously feed the next planning cycle for concepts that may be higher risk or require cross-business coordination or technical exploration.
+The horizon mechanism unlocks design's unique power: to explore options relatively quickly and frugally to evaluate the value, risk, and effort of future plans.
+Horizon Sprints provide customer learning and inform and accelerate innovation while reducing churn.

 Existing Amazon Hub customer interaction points.